kaulabbasu/chat-with-your-data-template/README.md

 Usage examples
-This template includes example text files that one can use for prompts from streamlit app:
+This template includes example text files that one can use as input datasets from streamlit app

 1. Agent app - (Talk to multiple datasets and retrieve/manufacture desired output)